Get ready to grill up this Flintstone-inspired behemoth, which is easy once you know how. Here’s how to cook a Tomahawk steak.

 Prepare & season the Tomahawk.

 Likely, your Tomahawk will come vacuum sealed, and possibly frozen.
 If it is frozen, throw it in the fridge 2-3 days before your cook to allow it to slowly thaw.
 Remove the meat from packaging, and pat it dry using paper towel.
-Season generous with salt & pepper.
+Season generously with salt and pepper, or for an even better result, use Hardcore Carnivore Black.
 Seasoning should only be done right before you’re ready to put the meat on the grill.

 Set up your two zone heat and start the cook.